You can view all of our policy documents, including security and disclosure practices, at Policies.

 Choices for Team Owners and Administrators

-Administrators have the ability to manage and change most of the team settings including message retention settings and can modify whether or when team members can edit or delete messages.
-Administrators can also disable member accounts for their team.
+Administrators have the ability to manage and change most of the team settings, including message retention settings, and can modify whether or when team members can edit or delete messages.
+Administrators can also deactivate member accounts for their team.

-Only a primary owner can delete a team.
+Only a primary owner can deactivate or delete a team.

-For more about these privileges, choices, and permissions, see our FAQ page.
+For more about these privileges, choices, and permissions, see our FAQ.

 The browser you use may provide you with the ability to control cookies or other types of local data storage.